21 tips for building an email list from scratch

 You can build your email list on your website.
 But you might also use other platforms to attract new subscribers.

-It’s important to keep your list in one place, so you’ll need to import your contacts to your Kajabi email list.
-That makes it easy to promote your courses, coaching, and memberships.
-So let’s look at how to import your email marketing lists into Kajabi.
+Regardless, it’s important to keep your list in one place, so you’ll need to import your contacts to your Kajabi email list.
+This makes it easy to promote your other digital products to your subscribers.
+Here's a full guide on how to import your email marketing lists into Kajabi.

 Kajabi’s contact import features allow you to: